shin-sforzando/aqua-note/docs/ERD.md

         string name UK "not null"
         string display_name
         integer usage_count "default: 0"
-        timestamp created_at "not null"
+        text created_at "not null"
-        timestamp updated_at "not null"
+        text updated_at "not null"
     }

     aquarium_tag_relations {
         string aquarium_id FK "not null"
         string tag_id FK "not null"
-        timestamp created_at "not null"
+        text created_at "not null"
     }

     users {